hwameistor/hwameistor/docs/docs/quick_start/advanced_features/volume_eviction.md

 ## Pod Eviction

-When a Kubernetes node is overloaded, it will evicted some low-priority pods to recycle system's resources to keep other pods safy.
+When a Kubernetes node is overloaded, it will evict some low-priority pods to recycle system's resources to keep other pods safe.
 HwameiStor will detect the evicted pod and migrate the associated volumes to another available node.
 So that, the pod can continue to run on it.

-## 迁移 Pod
+## Pod Migration

 The migration can be pro-actively triggered on the pod and associated HwameiStor volume by using either one of following methods.